sts10/lemire_nearly_divisionless_random/readme.markdown

 ---

-# My notes on understanding Lemire's algorithm
+# My notes on understanding Lemire's nearly divisionless random

-Last weekend, a mutual on Mastodon sent me [a really interesting blog post about something called Lemire's nearly divisonless random](https://veryseriousblog.com/posts/dissecting-lemire) written by [Colm MacCárthaigh](https://veryseriousblog.com/about).
+Last weekend, a mutual on Mastodon sent me [a really interesting blog post about something called Lemire's nearly divisionless random](https://veryseriousblog.com/posts/dissecting-lemire) written by [Colm MacCárthaigh](https://veryseriousblog.com/about).

 Apparently MacCárthaigh just wrapped up a contest "for the most readable implementations of Daniel Lemire's nearly divisionless algorithm for selecting a random number from an interval," and has awarded cash prizes to the top three.